Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 27 trips per day across all routes, translating to approximately three weekly trips per individual stop.
+On average, there are 27 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport